2018 registration are now open. Five places still available.

-Ensure you have read the Contest Rules before registering, which include eligibility details.
-These form the terms and conditions of the contest.
-By submitting an application to enter, applicants will be deemed to have declared themselves in accordance with these terms and conditions, and in acceptance of the Contest Rules, as detailed on the contest website.
+Ensure you have read the Contest Rules before registering and that your team is eligible to take part.
+The Contest Rules are the terms and conditions of the contest.
+By submitting an application to enter, applicants will be deemed to have declared themselves in accordance with these terms and conditions, and in acceptance of the Contest Rules.

 We also recommend that you:

 - Read the Contest Schedule and take note of the deadlines.

 - Visit the Spaghetti Workshop page to learn about what it takes to build a machine successfully.

 - Ensure you’ve got the people, space, time, and financial resources (if required) to make your participation in the contest viable.